Tencent-backed Online Broker Futu Files for $300 Million IPO in New York

 The company's revenue reached $39.8 million in 2017, representing a 258 percent increase from a year ago.
 Net income for the nine months ended Sept.
 30 was $12.8 million, compared with a net loss of $4.88 million for the same period in 2017.
 As of December 2018, the number of Futu's users exceeded 5 million, and its monthly transaction volume was more than 70 billion yuan.

-The company raised $145 million in its most recent funding round from Tencent, Sequoia Capital, and Matrix Partners China last June.
+The company raised millions of dollars in its most recent funding round from Tencent, Sequoia Capital, and Matrix Partners China last June.
 Goldman Sachs (Asia), UBS Investment Bank, and Credit Suisse are the joint bookrunners on the current IPO.

 As well as a main investor of Futu, Tencent is also a key supporter of the company.
 Leaf Hua Li, founder and chief executive officer of Futu was Tencent's eighteenth employee.
 He joined Tencent in 2000 and was an early and key research and development participant in Tencent QQ and the founder of Tencent Video.
 Futu's chief technology officer, PPchen Weihua Chen, was also from Tencent.
 He was the former head of Tencent QQ's back-end services and led multiple system restructuring projects of Tencent QQ with hundreds of millions of simultaneous online users, according to the prospectus.